If you drive by a farm stand called The Corn Crib, you must stop and buy four ears of freshly harvested corn, right?

 In a bowl, mix pre-ferment (sourdough starter), water and instant yeast.
 The small amount of yeast I use helps keep the leavening process within a predictable time frame in the cool environment of our house.

-Add the flours and stir with a wooden spoon or a dough whisk (I just purchased the smaller version of this tool and love it: it works nicely and is easy to clean).
+Add the flours and stir with a wooden spoon or a dough whisk (I recently purchased the smaller version of this tool and love it: it works nicely and is easy to clean).

-Add walnuts and raisins and stir until a shaggy dough forms.
+Add corn and basil and stir until a shaggy dough forms.

 Cover the bowl and let the dough rest 5 minutes.
 In the meantime, oil well a plastic tub with lid where you will transfer the dough when fully mixed.

 Wet the spoon (if using it) and mix dough until it is homogeneous.

 Transfer the dough to the oiled tub.
 With wet hands, letter-fold the dough and then flip it to oil the surface.
 This is your time 0.
 Cover the tub and let rest for 45 minutes.

 This very nice video on The SF Baking Institute website describes and shows a couple of important techniques I apply to bread dough.